 Collage: Pigs by Amartya Deb; Illustrated for Expanded Environment.

+Until recently, my construction of meaning to ‘wild’ had been with reference to the physical; or in other words, aspects that are tangible.
 In my book Introducing Wildlife in Urban Areas, I merge urban and wild, partly by overlaying the traditionally separated geographical units.
-In doing so, I use three dimensions to define wild: scale, control and movement.
-However, my construction of meaning to ‘wild’ has been with reference to the physical; or in other words, aspects that are tangible.
-But intangible meanings of ‘wild’ also vary depending on context and tone used across different cultures.
-A linguistic approach can offer a deeper understanding of this intangibility.
+In doing so, I used three dimensions to define wild: scale, control and movement.
+But there also exist intangible meanings of ‘wild’ which vary depending on context and tone used across different cultures.
+A linguistic approach offered a deeper understanding of this intangibility.
 Comparing meanings of wild across three languages suggests that our cultural depiction of WILD has encouraged this separation of wild and urban areas – which now reflect in our planning practices.

 Intangible meanings of WILD

 Exploring English, Bengali and Albanian, I find that there are at least 80 synonyms of the word WILD.
 Essentially, these can be grouped into multiple broad themes of culture, geography, control, utility value, measure (or scale) and navigation.
 Hereon, I focus on examples to illustrate the dominant understandings of wild.

 In English at least, wild-land is often referred to that which is ‘uninhabited or unpopulated’.
 Indeed, ‘wilderness areas’ are not inhabited by human beings.
 But of course, it is both inhabited and populated by non-human nature.
 Here the meaning of wild not only separates wild-habitats from human-settlements, but also reflects an overbearing of humans on nature.
 That is – humans dominate the universe, and nature is that which remains otherwise.
 This can result in a utilitarian approach to nature; that is – nature must serve interest of humans.